📅 22 Apr 2025 • 📖 23 min read

 - What is the highest good in life?

-Stoicism, an ancient yet modern philosophy, revolves around the four cardinal virtues of wisdom, justice, courage, and moderation.
-Embracing them in our daily lives, we can have a life without regrets.
+This ancient yet modern philosophy centers on four cardinal virtues: wisdom, justice, courage, and moderation.
+Embracing them in our daily lives, we can build a life without regrets.

 4 Stoic Virtues: Wisdom, Justice, Temperance, Courage.

-- Wisdom or Phronêsis – This is the virtue of knowing what is good, what is bad, and what is neither.
-It’s the practical wisdom that guides toward excellent actions, preventing future harm.
+- Wisdom (Phronêsis) – This is the skill of knowing what is good, what is bad, and what is neither.
+Wisdom lets us see things clearly and make choices based on facts, not fears, biases, or wishes.
+It guides us to take purposeful actions that prevent future harm.

 Virtue is a habit of the mind, consistent with nature, and moderation, and reason. … It has then four divisions — prudence, justice, fortitude, and temperance.
 Prudence is the knowledge of things which are good, or bad, or neither good nor bad. … Justice is a habit of the mind which attributes its proper dignity to everything, preserving a due regard to the general welfare. … Fortitude [i.e., courage] is a deliberate encountering of danger and enduring of labour. … [And] temperance is the form and well-regulated dominion of reason over lust and other improper affections of the mind.